 - On the basis of the documentation, appropriate accommodations are determined by the campus-based Accessibility Coordinator, in consultation with the student's health care provider and faculty if needed.

-- When accommodations are deemed appropriate for a specific course or activity, an Accommodation Authorization form will be completed by the Accessibility Coordinator.
-A copy of the form is sent to the student, the student's professor(s), and other University personnel who need to be involved in implementation.
+- When accommodations are deemed appropriate for a specific course or activity, a Letter of Accommodation will be completed by the Accessibility Coordinator sent to the student.
+The student is then responsible to share the letter with his/her instructor(s) to ensure implementation of accommodation.

 - If a student does not agree with the accommodations deemed appropriate by the Accessibility Coordinator, the student may appeal to the Equal Opportunity Office.

 - Any problems with a student's accommodations which occur during the semester should be discussed with the accessibility coordinator.